ariannedee/python-foundations-3-weeks/docs/PYCHARM_INTERPRETER.md

-# Configuring your Python virtual environment PyCharm (Community and Pro)
+# Configuring your Python version in PyCharm (Community and Pro)

 ## 1. Open your settings/preferences